Naman-Kumar-Sinha/franchise-hub/README.md

 For support and questions:
 - Create an issue in the repository
-- Contact the development team
+- Check the comprehensive documentation
-- Check the documentation
+- Review the API documentation at `localhost:3001`
+- Test endpoints using Swagger UI at `localhost:8080/api/v1/swagger-ui/index.html`

 ---

-**Built with ❤️ using Angular 17+ and Material Design**
+**Built with ❤️ using Angular 17+, Spring Boot 3.2.1, and Material Design**